-It’s easy to figure out where you are – mile markers line the Overseas Highway showing the distance from the Key West.
-Count the miles down to Mile Marker “0.”
+It’s easy to figure out where you are – mile markers measure the distance from the Key West (Mile Marker “0”)

-Along the way, you may want to take a break at the Islamorada Fish Company Restaurant and Tiki Bar on Islamorado (MM 81), then go next door to Worldwide Sportsman, where they can climb aboard a classic Keys wood fishing vessel and shop for outdoors gear.
+Along the way, check into the Islamorada Fish Company Restaurant and Tiki Bar in Islamorada (MM 81), then go next door to Worldwide Sportsman, where you can climb aboard a classic Keys wood fishing vessel and shop for outdoors gear.